 - Events Management Planning Team (EMPT)

 Cornell University's Event Planning Website - www.eventplanning.cornell.edu.

 Cornell University's Student Organization Event Planning Handbook - orgsync.rso.cornell.edu/EventPlanning.

 Changing information about your event, or canceling your event

-Follow this link to go to the Student Activities Office's Organization and Event Planning Handbook.
+Follow this link to go to the Student Organization Event Planning Handbook.
 This on-line handbook provides valuable resources including policies and procedures for holding events on campus, links and contact information for campus departments, event planning checklists, and other resources you may find helpful while planning your event.